 In the early 1330s an outbreak of deadly bubonic plague occurred in China.
 The bubonic plague mainly affects rodents, but fleas can transmit the disease to people.
 Once people are infected, they infect others very rapidly.

 Plague causes fever and a painful swelling of the lymph glands called buboes, which is how it gets its name.
 The disease also causes spots on the skin that are red at first and then turn black.
 The disease struck and killed people with terrible speed.

 Since China was one of the busiest of the world's trading nations, it was only a matter of time before the outbreak of plague in China spread to western Asia and Europe.
 Spreading throughout the Mediterranean and Europe, the Black Death is estimated to have killed 30–60% of Europe's total population.
 In total, the plague reduced the world population from an estimated 450 million down to 350–375 million in the 14th century.
 The world population as a whole did not recover to pre-plague levels until the 17th century.

 The plague recurred occasionally in Europe until the 19th century.

-The Black Death arrived in Britain from central Asia in the autumn of 1348 and by late spring the following year it had killed six out of every 10 people in London.
+The Black Death arrived in Wemouth in Britain from central Asia in the autumn of 1348, and by late spring the following year it had killed six out of every 10 people in London.
 On Romney Marsh, the already low population, fell by over half with mortality rates on the Marsh being twice as high as in villages just a few miles away.

 On the Romney Marsh, the Black Death was thought to have been bought to the area by smugglers who were exporting wool across to France where the disease was rife, so as well as bringing back to England their contraband they also bought back the Black Death.